bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/test.md

 ### Using test()

-Simple example that tests if “`hello`” is contained at the very beginning of a string, returning a boolean result.
+Simple example that tests if "`hello`” is contained at the very beginning of a string, returning a boolean result.

     const str = 'hello world!';
     const result = /^hello/.test(str);